Writing for the web

 Let users know where links are taking them by specifying the page to which you are linking.
-For example, instead of using language like "click here" or "learn more," use sentences such as "Visit our Accessibility webpage for more information" or "Learn more on our accessibility webpage."
+For example, instead of using language like "click here" or "learn more," use sentences such as "Visit our accessibility webpage for more information" or "Learn more on our accessibility webpage."

 Break up news articles

 Whether you're writing news pieces only for the web or adapting a web story from a print one, it's important to break up the text so that the reader isn't badgered with paragraph after paragraph.
 Use these tips to format more user-friendly web articles: